 If you're regularly experiencing stiff, sore joints you may have one of several types of arthritis.
 Arthritis affects nearly 54 million Americans, causing various degrees of pain and debilitation for those who suffer from this disease.
 Physical therapy may be able to help ease pain and stiffness in your joints.
-Request an appointment at High Desert Physical Therapy today to find out how a Pocatello physical therapist can create an individualized program to help you move more effectively and reduce your arthritis pain!
+Request an appointment at High Desert Osteopractic Physical Therapy today to find out how a Chubbuck physical therapist can create an individualized program to help you move more effectively and reduce your arthritis pain!

 What is arthritis?

 Arthritis is not one single disease.
 There are actually over 100 different types of arthritis.
 General symptoms of arthritis can include sore joints, pain during activity, stiffness, and cracking and popping in the joints.
 The joint may also be sensitive or tender to the touch.
 Arthritis can affect a single joint or several joints throughout the body.
 The following are a few of the specific arthritic diseases an individual may suffer from.